3dgiordano/taurus/site/dat/docs/Nose.md

 generate a Python script that will be launched with `nose`.

 Supported features:
-  - select browser
+  - select browser Chrome, Firefox, Android-Chome (Appium), iOS-Safari (Appium)
+  - local webdriver, local remote webdriver or remote webdriver (selenium grid or others like browserstack, saucelabs and similars)
+  - capabilities for remote webdriver - browser, version, javascript, platform, os_version, selenium, device, app
   - set timeout/think-time on both scenario and request levels
-  - assertions (only requested page source inspected)
+  - assertions (requested page source inspected use the new assertTitle or assertTextBy* for item level)
+  - pauseFor (pause for n seconds)
   - request method GET (only)
+  - selenium commands:
+    - keysBy*
+    - waitBy*
+    - clickBy*
+    - doubleClickBy*
+    - mouseDownBy*
+    - mouseUpBy*
+    - assertTextBy* Assert text on element
+    - selectBy* Select value in drop down list
+    - clearBy*
+    - assertTitle
-  - send keys, wait for items, click on items selected by ID/Name/CSS/XPath
+    * selected by ID/Name/CSS/XPath

 Action names are built as `<action>By<selector type>(<selector>)`.
 Sometimes actions can have value.
 Options are:
   - `waitByID`, `waitByName`, `waitByLinkText`, `waitByCSS` and `waitByXPath` - to wait until desired option becomes present on page.